Tutorials

 Use this journal in e-conomic for invoices and inventory regulations:

-Invoice layout in e-conomic: here you select the invoice layout you have created in e-conomic.
+Here you select the invoice layout you have created in e-conomic.
+You can select a layout specific to a currency as well.

-Guess invoice attachment when pulling payment status
+Guess invoice attachment when pulling payment status:

 If you go to Sales > Invoices you will be able to pull a payment status from e-conomic.
 Then you will be able to see if an invoice is payed.